-- The Governing Body and Headteacher will act in accordance with guidance: Keeping Children Safe In Education' and 'Dealing with Allegations of Abuse against Teachers and other Staff'. - This school takes seriously its responsibility to safeguard and promote the welfare of the children and young people in its care.
-Meeting a pupil's intimate care needs is one aspect of safeguarding. - The Governing Body recognises its duties and responsibilities in relation to the Disability Discrimination Act which requires that any child with an impairment that affects his/her ability to carry out day-to-day activities must not be discriminated against. - This intimate care policy should be read in conjunction with the following: - child protection policy - health and safety policy and procedures - \circ $\;$ policy for the administration of medicines - Special Educational Needs policy - procedures and policy on use of force and restraint - staff code of conduct or guidance on safe working practice. - Stottesdon Primary School is committed to ensuring that all staff responsible for the intimate care of children will undertake their duties in a professional manner at all times.
-It is acknowledged that these adults are in a position of great trust. - Stottesdon Primary School recognises that there is a need to treat all children, whatever their age, gender, disability, religion or ethnicity, with respect when intimate care is given.
-The child's welfare and dignity is of paramount importance.
+- The Governing Body and Headteacher will act in accordance with guidance: Keeping Children Safe in Education' and 'Dealing with Allegations of Abuse against Teachers and other Staff'. - This school takes seriously its responsibility to safeguard and promote the welfare of the children and young people in its care.
+Meeting a pupil's intimate care needs is one aspect of safeguarding. - The Governing Body recognises its duties and responsibilities in relation to the Disability Discrimination Act which requires that any child with an impairment that affects his/her ability to carry out day-to-day activities must not be discriminated against. - This intimate care policy should be read in conjunction with the following: - Child Protection policy - Health and Safety policy and procedures - Administration of medicines policy - Special Educational Needs policy - o Procedures and policy on use of force and restraint - Staff code of conduct

+Stottesdon Primary School is committed to ensuring that all staff responsible for the intimate care of children will undertake their duties in a professional manner at all times.
+It is acknowledged that these adults are in a position of great trust.

+- Stottesdon Primary School recognises that there is a need to treat all children, whatever their age, gender, disability, religion or ethnicity, with respect when intimate care is given.
+The child's welfare and dignity are of paramount importance.
 No child should be attended to in a way that causes distress or pain. - Staff will work in close partnership with parent/carers to share information and provide continuity of care.